Easy Care Color For Your Garden

 Vinca is drought-resistant once established.
-Put your finger in the ground, when it is dry about an inch down, add water.
+Put your finger in the ground, and when it is dry, about an inch down, add water.
 Add water-soluble fertilizer to the plants monthly during the bloom period.
 Follow the instructions on the fertilizer box.

 Always take steps to ensure good drainage.
 Containers tend to produce very good drainage.
-In hanging, baskets make sure that some large pieces of mulch or other draining materials are near the bottom to ensure drainage.
+In hanging baskets, ensure that some large pieces of mulch or other draining materials are near the bottom to ensure drainage.
 Hanging baskets need to be watered every day in summer.
 Water until it drains out the bottom.
 How to choose potting soil might be helpful.

 The new cultivars of Vinca should not need deadheading.

 You can maximize your blooms by cutting off dead or broken branches and the tips of the branches.
 Vinca blooms on new growth, and if you have time to do this about every 10-15 days it does seem to increase the blooms.

 Pollinators And Wildlife

 Vinca-Catharantheus roseus– is a member of the Dogbane family and has its characteristic milky, latex sap.
 (This is the toxic sap found in Milkweed that prevents birds from eating the Monarch butterfly caterpillars.)

 This means that while butterflies will be attracted to your vinca flowers, deer and rabbits will not be interested.

 Pests And Diseases